barryceelen/wp-hide-show-password/README.txt

 = 2.0.0 =

-* Optionally toggle password visibility via a checkbox below the password field
+* Adds the option of toggling password visibility via a checkbox below the password field
 * Update hideShowPassword.js to version 2.0.4

 = 1.0.4 =